 Serve these low FODMAP pancakes with a spoonful of lactose-free live yogurt for an extra bit of cool contrast and some love for your gut bugs.

-100g gluten free flour (I used Doves Farm)
+100g gluten free flour (I used FREEE by Doves Farm)

 250ml almond milk (or milk of your choice)

 Butter for frying

 3 tablespoons light brown sugar (adjust to taste, depending on sweetness of fruit)

 1/4 teaspoon salt

 Sieve the flour into a large bowl and make a well in the centre.
 Crack the egg in the middle and pour in a good splash of the milk.

 Use a whisk to thoroughly combine the mixture.
 Once you have a smooth paste, mix in the rest of the milk, whisking all the time to ensure a smooth batter.
 Leave the batter to rest for 20 mins.
 Give a whisk again before using.